 Do They Have a Case

 Some people seeking a Free Case Evaluation may not be sure if they have a decent case.
 Maybe they hit the car in front of them because the car behind them rear-ended them first and aren’t sure if they can file a PI claim.
-Or a lead might not know if a debt collector is actually violating the FDCPA while trying to collect a debt.
+Or a lead might not know if a their employer is discriminating against them.
 Though a Free Case Evaluation isn’t meant to give out free legal advice, giving some guidance on if they have a claim or not will show that you’re an expert in that area of law and are willing to help.
 This can help establish a relationship between you and the potential client.

 Your Success Rate